Clan Macpherson: 17th century and civil war

 In 1618 Andrew Macpherson, eighth chief of Clan Macpherson acquired the abbey-castle grange in Strathisla.
 Andrew's son, Euan Macpherson supported the royalist cause during the Scottish Civil War and fought for James Graham, 1st Marquess of Montrose.
 The tenth chief was Duncan Macpherson of Cluny who in 1672 lost his claim to lead the Chattan Confederation.
 The Privy Council of Scotland instead found in favour of a Mackintosh.
 Duncan had no sons and in 1722 was therefore succeeded as chief of Clan Macpherson by Lachlan Macpherson, fourth Laird of Nuid.

-18th century Jacobite uprisings
+18th century Jacobite risings

 Clan Macpherson having supported the Jacobite rising of 1715, General Wade's report on the Highlands in 1724, estimated the clan strength at 220 men.
 Chief Euan Macpherson of Cluny was a notable leader in the Jacobite rising of 1745 and fought at the Clifton Moor Skirmish.
 300 Macphersons took part in the Atholl raids of March 1746.
 After the Jacobite defeat at the Battle of Culloden, Cluny was able to escape capture by government troops for nine years even though a reward of £1000 was offered for his capture.
 He escaped to France in 1755.
 William Macpherson, who was killed at the Battle of Falkirk (1746), is the ancestor of the current Chief of Clan Macpherson.
 His brother witnessed government "red coats" burning Macpherson of Cluny's house.
-Duncan Macpherson of Cluny fought in the British Army during the American Revolutionary War.
+Duncan Macpherson of Cluny (1748 - 1817) fought in the British Army during the American Revolutionary War.